striezel/corona/readme.md

 Furthermore, replace `/path/to/sqlite.db` with a path where you want the SQLite database file to be located.
 Note that the file must not exist yet, because the application will refuse to overwrite an existing database file.

-### Collecting data and storing it into a SQLite database (`collect`)

-Starting in the root directory of the source, you can invoke the following command in a terminal to create a SQLite 3 database that contains the current case numbers (collected from various sources):

-    cargo run collect /path/to/sqlite.db

-That's it.
-Cargo will build the executable and run it afterwards.

-Replace `/path/to/sqlite.db` with a path where you want the SQLite database file to be located.
-Note that the file must not exist yet, because the application will refuse to overwrite an existing database file.

-### Showing the latest case numbers for a country (`info`)

-Starting in the root directory of the source, you can invoke the following command in a terminal to show the latest case numbers for a single country:

-    cargo run info name_of_the_country

-That's it.
-Cargo will build the executable and run it afterwards.

-Replace `name_of_the_country` with the name of the country, e.g.

-    cargo run info France

-will show the latest numbers for France.
-Instead of using the full name of a country you can also type the ISO 3166 two letter codes.
-So you could also just type

-    cargo run info FR

-to get the numbers for France.

 ## Copyright and Licensing